 From Mandalay to Manipur

-Impressions from a speech by a Burmese Manipuri who was recently in Imphal as a part of the special contingent for the annual Sangai and Imphal Literature festivals in the valley
+Impressions from a speech by a Burmese Manipuri who was recently in Imphal as a part of the special contingent for the annual Sangai and Imphal Literature festivals in the city

 It was a typical December afternoon two weeks ago.
 You can get away with a light jacket but not so in the evening when the mercury plummets to around 3–4 degrees from 20 or so.